 External auditors, tax preparation experts, forensic accountants, and others who deal with financial data now have the ability to explore the world while doing their jobs remotely.
 With just a bachelor’s degree, you can earn a high median annual salary while doing management accounting from a beach Bali bed.

 9. A rewarding role

 Today’s accountants are expected to understand business dynamics and act as advisors to their clients.
-As an accountant, you will have the chance to make a true difference to a company’s progress; your work may be with numbers and facts, but in the end, you will ultimately impact people.
+As an accountant, you will have the chance to make a true difference in a company’s progress; your work may involve numbers and facts, but in the end, you will ultimately impact people.

 An accounting career takes long years in education – at least a four-year Bachelor’s degree, often followed by a fifth year or a Master’s degree.
-Higher education is both costly and difficult: you will need a lot of determination and the ability to plan ahead in order to succeed in this field.
+Higher education is both costly and difficult.
+Consequently, you’ll need a lot of determination and forward-thinking in order to succeed in this field.

 It’s not an easy path – but this is also why you’ll find yourself better placed than most if you succeed.

-If you are genuinely passionate about accounting, most of these cons will turn into pros – but even then, don’t expect an accounting career to be easy!
+If you are genuinely passionate about accounting, most of these cons will turn into pros!

 Choosing a career as an accountant can be a solid decision given the important role accountants play in maintaining financial records and preparing financial statements, all based on generally accepted accounting principles.
 The job description of an accountant involves a variety of duties, including overseeing financial transactions, using accounting software to generate financial reports, and ensuring that financial documents comply with laws and regulations.

 Those interested in the accountant career path often require a bachelor’s degree in accounting or business administration.
 Still, many go on to earn a master’s degree or additional certifications such as Certified Public Accountant (CPA), Certified Management Accountant (CMA), or Certified Information Systems Auditor (CISA).
 These certifications involve passing rigorous exams and often require continuing education to maintain.